 Despite hot cross buns and Easter eggs appearing on store shelves from early January, Easter is not an easily understood Christian holiday.
 For starters, the week is full of contrasts.
 There is honour and praise followed by a day of deep, dark sadness, followed by joy, hope and light.

-It can be a little complicated understanding why Good Friday is “good” or how the meaning of Easter relates to our lives today.
+It can be a little complicated understanding why Good Friday is ‘good’, why Easter is celebrated or how the meaning of Easter relates to our lives today.

 What is Holy Week?

-Holy Week begins less than one week before Jesus died.
-On “Palm Sunday”, Jesus was celebrated.
+Holy Week begins on ‘Palm Sunday’, less than one week before Jesus died.
+On this day, Jesus was celebrated.
 The people in Jerusalem waved palm branches as they shouted Jesus’ praises: “Blessed is the king of Israel” (John 12:13).
 It was a day when many people realised Jesus was more than just a good man, miracle worker or teacher.

 People realised Jesus had been sent down from Heaven as the Son of God, a saviour – but they were still confused about how he would save them.

 The religious leaders did not like Jesus, though.
 They were jealous and did not believe he was the Son of God.
-Their apparent “disbelief” caused doubt and confusion amongst the people in Jerusalem.
+Their apparent ‘disbelief’ caused doubt and confusion among the people in Jerusalem.
 A few days later, the same crowd that shouted praise towards Jesus, began to shout criticism.
 “The whole crowd shouted, ‘Away with this man! … Crucify him!’”
 (Luke 23:18–25).

 Jesus was whipped, mocked then sentenced to death on a cross.
-It was a sad and dark day, now known as “Good Friday”.
+What is now known as ‘Good Friday’ was a sad and dark day, full of hardship and hopelessness.

-But the story isn’t over yet.
-On Sunday, Jesus rose back to life in the biggest victory of all time.
-He brought light into a dark situation.
+But the Easter story isn’t over yet.
+On Sunday, a miracle happened when Jesus rose back to life in the biggest victory of all time.
+He brought light and hope to the world after hardship.
 This event – his resurrection – is the reason for Easter Sunday celebrations as it gives Christians their hope and joy.

 Many of the emotions that were there on Good Friday are similar to those we experience today.
 There is nothing you can experience today that God has not seen before.
 Friends who betray and reject us.
 Fear and anxiety over financial insecurity and sickness.
 Pain and heartache for loved ones.
-Grief, despair, hopelessness, loneliness.
+Confusion and hopelessness about the future.
+Grief, despair, loneliness.
 Jesus understands all of it.

-If Friday’s events are filled with so much darkness, how can Christians call the day “good”?
+If Friday’s events are filled with so much sadness and hopelessness, how can Christians call the day ‘good’?